bloominstituteoftechnology/W_S9M2_GP_Starter/README.md

-# Sprint 9 Module 2 :Guided Project
+# Sprint 9 Module 2 Guided Project

+This Guided Project will cover the following topics:

+1. Using the Ref hook to track DOM elements.
+2. Using the Ref hook to track inmutable values.
+3. Using the Memo hook to cache expensive computations.

 ## 💾 Setup